Porcello doubles off Scherzer to help Red Sox beat Nationals | New Country 923

 TRAINER’S ROOM

 Red Sox: RHP Steven Wright (left knee inflammation) received a PRP (platelet-rich plasma) injection, a day after throwing a short bullpen session.
 Cora said Wright could return before the All-Star break. .
-2B Dustin Pedroia (left knee inflammation) will remain in New York all week.
-“They still feel that structure-wise, there’s nothing wrong as far as the surgery,” Cora said.
-“He’s going to keep doing certain tests with the doctor and see where they’re at.” .
+2B Dustin Pedroia (left knee inflammation) will remain in New York all week. .
 Cora said RHP Tyler Thornburg (shoulder surgery) will most likely be activated from the disabled list during this series.

-Nationals: 1B Ryan Zimmerman (right oblique strain) took part in a simulated game as he prepares to try to play in a game for the first time since May.
-“I got some swings off two kids who were gracious enough to come here and throw in 110-degree heat,” Zimmerman said. … Martinez said C Matt Wieters (left hamstring strain) will go on a minor-league rehab assignment Tuesday at Double-A Harrisburg after reporting significant progress in the simulated game and could be activated as soon as Wednesday.
+Nationals: 1B Ryan Zimmerman (right oblique strain) took part in a simulated game as he prepares to try to play in a game for the first time since May. … Martinez said C Matt Wieters (left hamstring strain) will go on a minor-league rehab assignment Tuesday at Double-A Harrisburg after reporting significant progress in the simulated game and could be activated as soon as Wednesday.

 UP NEXT